 Mushroom cultivator, Bernadette Phiri

 Bernadette Phiri inspires many other Zambian women to escape poverty.
-She wants to expand her Zambian mushroom cultivation business.
-She is very happy that Jacana wants to guide her in this process.
-For this guidance Jacana asks a small financial contribution from you.
+She expanded her Zambian oyster mushroom cultivation business.

 Expert Le Tran